apache/spark/docs/job-scheduling.md

 configurations are described on the [configurations page](configuration.html#dynamic-allocation) and in the subsequent sections in detail.

-Additionally, your application must use an external shuffle service (described below).
-To enable this, set `spark.shuffle.service.enabled` to `true`.
+Additionally, your application must use an external shuffle service.
+The purpose of the service is to preserve the shuffle files written by executors so the executors can be safely removed (more detail described [below](job-scheduling.html#graceful-decommission-of-executors)).
+To enable this service, set `spark.shuffle.service.enabled` to `true`.
 In YARN, this external shuffle service is implemented in `org.apache.spark.yarn.network.YarnShuffleService` that runs in each `NodeManager` in your cluster.
 To start this service, follow these steps:

 1. Build Spark with the [YARN profile](building-spark.html).
 Skip this step if you are using a